When the shepherd lost his sheep: Magical protection of the flock

 A recurrent motif in pastoral belief is the perception of women as a potential source of disruption to the sacred order.
 Their presence on the pasture was believed to destroy the mana (spiritual power) of the flock, possibly causing infertility among sheep or other misfortunes.
 As a result, women were traditionally barred from entering sheepfolds, and shepherds were often bound by a vow of chastity.
-In a number of ballads, including Miorița and its regional variants, the motif of a female character breaking a taboo (e.g., the "major's daughter") is accompanied by a tragic outcome.
+In a number of ballads, including "Miorița" and its regional variants, the motif of a female character breaking a taboo (e.g., the "major's daughter") (Note: Fata de maior.
+This may reflect another aspect of pastoral life: the opposition of the shepherd to the farmer — the word maior (variant: maier, from Meier) denotes a peasant farm, as well as a farmer among the Transylvanian Saxons.) is accompanied by a tragic outcome.
 These narratives reflect the symbolic importance of maintaining sacred boundaries within pastoral life.

 The story of the lost sheep is interpreted as a moral allegory, illustrating the consequences of violating pastoral norms.
 Some versions explicitly state that the shepherd loses his flock after spending a night away from the sheepfold or visiting a lover.
 In other texts, a sheep refuses to obey after sensing the presence of a woman.
 A recurring image is that of the shepherd awakening to discover that both his flock and a mysterious girl have vanished.
 These narratives emphasize the direct link between norm violation and the disruption of pastoral order.

 Over time, the plot loses its archaic symbolism and acquires a more secular character.
 Later versions attribute the disappearance of the flock to external causes: a storm, predators, or accidental negligence.
 The moral emphasis weakens, and elements of realism, everyday life, and narrative neutrality are strengthened.
 A comic tone appears, and the motif loses its connection to ritual.
 At the same time, the symbolic significance of the sheep as the center of the pastoral universe is preserved.

 Similar musical stories

 Pastoral folklore has given rise to other narrative musical tales.
 One of the best-known is "Povestea lui Tânjală" (The Story of Tânjală).
-In this tale, a shepherd descending from the mountains with his flock, loses his fluier.
+In this tale, a shepherd descending from the mountains with his flock loses his fluier.
 Encountering a group of plowmen, he takes their tânjală (a wooden yoke bar used in harnesses) and carves a new instrument from it.
 The plowmen, considering this theft, bring him before a judge.
 After hearing the case, the judge asks the shepherd to play the fluier.
-Impressed by the shepherd’s musical talent, the judge releases him.
+Impressed by the shepherd's musical talent, the judge releases him.
 From that time on, the shepherd is known by the nickname Tânjală.

 In some versions, the story continues: the frightened shepherd dares not descend into the valley and spends the winter on the mountain top, playing doinas and longing for his sheep.